lbalbi/big_data_datasets/README.md

 It also provides its own python package with an internal function for generating negative triples pertaining to experimentally-verified non-existent interactions between proteins.
 To have a balanced dataset, I intend on generating 51,813 negative triples as well.

-Furthermore, by integrating the HuRI PPI data with the Gene Ontology (current version - 2024/11/03 - 62,046 GO classes) through data annotation, we build a KG with a total number of entities of 70,294 and XXXX triples/statements.
+In previous experiments I have integrated the HuRI PPI data with the Gene Ontology (version 2020/06/01 - 55, GO classes) through data annotation, we build a KG with a total number of entities of 70,294 and XXXX triples/statements.

 51,813 + 51,813 +

-The Gene Ontology and annotations files can be downloaded at https://geneontology.org/docs/download-ontology/ and https://current.geneontology.org/products/pages/downloads.html, respectively.
+The Gene Ontology and annotations files can be downloaded at https://release.geneontology.org/2020-06-01/index.html and https://release.geneontology.org/2020-06-01/annotations/index.html, respectively.

 <br />